COTI: Blockchain 3.0 Proof of Trust DAG, Internal Exchange & Payment DApp

 - Non-conforming Goods or Services

 Of course, the arbitration system also introduces new participants into the platform in the form of mediators.
-Unlike a PayPal style dispute resolution system, in which PayPal makes the determination (and in 99% of cases sides with the buyer, be it the wrong or right decisions), arbitration on COTI is fully decentralised, with three mediators chosen to view the facts of the matters and vote on a resolution.
+Unlike a PayPal style dispute resolution system, in which PayPal makes the determination (and in 99% of cases sides with the buyer, be it the wrong or right decision), arbitration on COTI is fully decentralised, with three mediators chosen to view the facts of the matters and vote on a resolution.
 Mediators are rewarded in COTI coins for their contribution to the process.

 As per the Roadmap, the COTI Pay beta has been released in Q4 2018.
 Users can join the beta by signing up for COTI Pay here.